 For example, if you search Google for reliablesoft.net, you will see the following snippet with sitelinks.

 The only way to influence what appears as a site link is through your site structure and navigation.
-Think about what you want users to see when they search for your business name and adjust your homepage sections accordingly.
+Consider what you want users to see when searching for your business name and adjust your homepage sections accordingly.

 Other Essential Elements of a Highly Optimized Homepage